holuspokus/homebridge-pioneer-avr-2025/README.md

 > **inputSwitches:**
 > Set up to 5 inputs to expose as switches in HomeKit

+> **telnetSwitch:**
+> Enables control of the Telnet connection to the receiver via a HomeKit switch.
+This is a global setting that applies to all receivers.
+The switch will only function 60 seconds after a user interaction with both the plugin and the receiver, and only when the receiver is turned off.

 > **toggleOffIfActive:**
 > If enabled, pressing an input switch that is already active will turn off the receiver.